apankrat/js-noisy-gradient/README.md

 * The IE is not supported.

-Pixels from the raw gradient fill are lightened up or dimmed by overlaying either a pure white or pure black pixels with random alpha transparency.
+Pixels from the raw gradient fill are lightened up or dimmed by overlaying either pure white or pure black pixels with random alpha transparency.

 The usage: